chainHero/heroes-service/README.md

 ### a.
 Prepare environment

 In order to make a blockchain network, we will use `docker` to build virtual computers that will handle different roles.
 In this tutorial we will stay as simple as possible.
-Hyperledger Fabric needs a lot of certificates to ensure encryption in the end to end manner (SSL, TSL …) and the Fabric SDK Go provide them.
+Hyperledger Fabric needs a lot of certificate to ensure encryption in the end to end (SSL, TSL, authentification...) and the Fabric SDK Go provide them.
 So, we directly get the network used by the testing part of the SDK.

-Make a new directory in the `src` folder of your `GOPATH`, we name it ‘heroes-service’:
+Make a new directory in the `src` folder of your `GOPATH`, we name it `heroes-service`:

 ```
 mkdir -p $GOPATH/src/github.com/chainhero/heroes-service && \